gdsbook/book/notebooks/01_geospatial_computational_environment.md

 this might sound very much like their older syster: virtual machines.
 Although there are similarities between both technologies, containers are more lightweight and can be run much more swiftly than virtual machines.
-This box that is isolated interacts with the rest of the computer through several links that connect the two.
-In the case of this book, since JupyterLab is a client-server application, the server runs inside the container and we connect to it through two main "doors": one, through the browser, we will access the main Lab interface; and two, we will "mount" a folder inside the container so we can use software inside the container to edit files that are stored outside in the host machine.
+This container that is isolated interacts with the host computer through several links that connect the two.
+In the case of this book, since JupyterLab is a client-server application, the server runs inside the container and we connect to it through two main "doors" on the host: one, through the browser, we will access the main Lab interface; and two, we will "mount" a folder inside the container so we can use software inside the container to edit files that are stored outside in the host machine.